Home - The Best Propane Grills in 2023

 Stainless steel grates make awesome sear marks and are resistant to rust.
 But food can stick to them if you don’t use cooking spray.

-Cast iron grates provide the best sear marks, but sticking is even more of a problem.
+Cast iron grates provide the sear marks, but sticking is even more of a problem.
 Porcelain-coated cast-iron grates are the best.
 They are non-stick and easy to clean, but they add considerably to the cost of the grill.

 Storage space: